Open-Astrophysics-Bookshelf/numerical_exercises/README.md

 *pyro*: https://github.com/zingale/pyro2

-hydro_examples and simple, standalone, 1-d solvers that illustrate the basic ideas.
+hydro_examples are simple, standalone, 1-d solvers that illustrate the basic ideas.

 pyro is a 2-d full simulation code designed with simplicity in mind